swetha2410/CS4240_Reproduction_Group34/README.md

  To train and test the model we have provided a [kaggle](https://www.kaggle.com/code/swethabalram2410/prototypical-networks-for-few-shot-learning/output) notebook.
 The scripts to download the Omniglot dataset is provided in omniglot_dataset.py file.

+ To train and test the model on the mini_imagenet dataset, the code under the mini_imagenet directory can be used.
+Aditionally, a jupyter notebook has been provided to train and test the model using the mini_imagenet dataset which must be provided as input in kaggle.

 # Authors
  - Aratrika Das
  - Kenzo Boudier